Ascend/ascend-deployer/README.en.md

    You need to change the enable parameter to true, and configure the available hostname, port, username, userpassword.
    For security purposes, if the proxy account and password have been configured in the downloader/config.ini file, you should clear the config.ini after downloading

-### Download Configuration
+### Windows Download Configuration

-You can configure and modify the download parameters in the **downloader/config.ini** file to download the required OS components.
+You can configure and modify the download parameters in the **downloader/config.ini** file to download the required OS components on windows.
+It is not recommended to modify the configuration file directly.
+It is recommended to run start_download_ui.bat and use the UI interface to check the required components

 ```
 [download]
 os_list=CentOS_7.6_aarch64, CentOS_7.6_x86_64, CentOS_8.2_aarch64, CentOS_8.2_x86_64, Ubuntu_18.04_aarch64, Ubuntu_18.04_x86_64 ...          # OS information of the environment to be deployed.
+[software]
+pkg_list=CANN_5.0.1,MindStudio_3.0.1  # CANN或MindStudio to be deployed.
 ```

 ### <a name="sourceconfig">Source Configuration</a>